mfocko/blog/blog/aoc-2022/01-week-1.md

 It may seem as a very weird decision, but in fact it makes some sense… It allows you to do intersection of items that may not be possible to copy.
-Overall this is a „tax“ for having a borrow checker ~~drilling your ass~~ having your back and making sure you're not doing something naughty that may cause an **undefined** **behavior**.
+Overall this is a “tax” for having a borrow checker ~~drilling your ass~~ having your back and making sure you're not doing something naughty that may cause an **undefined** **behavior**.